NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Configuration File, nor in the bundle PDS4 labels**.
 It is perfectly fine to use the primary s/c and target for all kernels.

-This is the case for the INSIGHT SPICE kernel bundle; the secondary s/c MARCO-A and MARCO-B use INSIGHT in their labels as observer.
+This is the case for the INSIGHT SPICE kernel bundle: the secondary s/c MARCO-A and MARCO-B use INSIGHT in their labels as observer.
 If this simplified approach is followed then it must be noted in the Errata section of the SPICE archive description document (SPICEDS) as follows::